 When I finished my PhD, I realized I still had research questions I wanted to tackle.
 So I went on to a postdoctoral fellowship with Prof. Simon Levin at Princeton University.
 There I co-edited one of the first books on marine ecosystem-based management, Ecosystem-Based Management for the Oceans.

-Josh Stoll, moderator of this panel, asked me why I wrote the book.
+Josh Stoll, moderator of the panel, asked me why I wrote the book.
 The short answer is: I was asked to.
 My PhD mentor, Jane Lubchenco, is very good at sharing opportunities.
 When she explained to my co-editor Karen McLeod and me that Island Press was interested in publishing a book on marine ecosystem-based management, and that she thought we’d be good people to lead the effort, the book began to take shape.
 Over the next several years, we collaborated with more than 40 other people to create the volume.
-The book covered everything from the ethics of ecosystem-based management to law and policy to the science and practice of this emerging field.
+The book covered everything from the ethics, law, and policy of ecosystem-based management to the science and practice of this emerging field.

 Heather Leslie and Karen McLeod in 2011 at University of Washington’s Friday Harbor Laboratories.